 If you have a history of breast cancer or endometrial cancer, HRT may not be right for you.

-Before starting HRT, your health professional should adequately counsel and test to ensure you are a good candidate for this kind of treatment.
+Before starting HRT, your health professional should adequately screen, counsel and test to ensure you are a good candidate for this kind of treatment.

 How to Know if HRT is Right for You

 If you’re considering hormone replacement therapy, you should be evaluated by a medical professional.
 A baseline should be established by analyzing your blood and urine closely.
 Tests may also include ultrasonography, electrocardiography, and mammography.

 Your health professional may also test your serum follicle stimulating hormone (FSH) levels.
 This helps with monitoring, especially in women who intend to take HRT orally.
 Serum estradiol levels may also be looked at.
 This helps monitor women who continue to have symptoms even after they begin HRT.

 There are proven benefits to HRT in perimenopause, but there are also some risk factors to consider.
 If you’re considering starting hormone replacement therapy, discuss it with your healthcare professional thoroughly so that you can decide with confidence whether or not it’s suitable for you.